 The Persian cat is sweet, affectionate and easy going.
 Built more for comfort than for speed, their bodies are heavy, heads are round and broad with large round eyes and small rounded ears; giving the Persian a sweet open expression.
 Their long, full coats which require regular grooming and bathing.
 The Persian cat comes in all except the pointed colors.

 Ragdolls are the peoples’ cats.
 They are laid back, loving and will follow you around like a puppy.
 They have a tendency to flop and go limp when held.
 They are always underfoot or in your lap.
 The Ragdoll is a pointed cat and therefore they all have blue eyes!
 They come in seal, blue, chocolate, lilac, red and cream in color.
-In pattern you will find color points, mitteds and bicolors.
+In pattern, you will find color points, mitteds, and bicolors.
 They may also have tabby striping showing which is called Lynx.
-This lynx can over lay any of the Ragdoll patterns.
-Ragdolls are a large cat with a gorgeous semi long plush coat.
+This lynx can overlay any of the Ragdoll patterns.
+Ragdolls are a large cat with a gorgeous semi-long plush coat.
 They make the perfect pet because they are easy to groom, having no undercoat, and are mat resistant.
 They are great with children and other pets.

 Scottish Fold / Longhair Fold originated in Scotland in 1961.
 Medium sized with a round head, big round eyes, a broad nose & small ears that fold down highlight the roundness of the head (they look like they are wearing a bonnet!)
 Their body is strong and muscular.
 The coat is short and dense on the Shorthair; the Longhair’s coat is medium long and soft.
 Very “purrsonable”, playful & sweet, they love their people and follow you around.

 The Siamese cat is very popular with cat lovers.
 Their light color coats, with darker “points” on the face, paws & tail, along with their sleek bodies, gives them a striking appearance.
-While their personality varies with individuals, most are loving, affectionate, and bond closely to their owners.
+While their personality varies with individuals, most are loving, affectionate, and bond closely with their owners.
 They are very vocal cats.